chrisrob210/magicarkportal/README.md

 #### Quickly find blueprints using the search and filter features.

 ### **View**
-#### Allows the user to view the settings, shop, and kit in a reader friendly way.
+#### Allows the user to easily view the settings, shop entries, and kits.

 ### **Edit**
 #### Easily lets the user edit existing settings, shop entries, and kits.